5 stages of provisioning DevOps using Helm on OpenShift, from zero to hero

-This remedy will provide:
+This solution will provide:

 - Each git commit uses OpenShift Pipelines (Tekton) to produce the app image.